smart-data-lake/smart-data-lake/docs/getting-started/part-3/custom-webservice.md

 The old Action `download-departures` and the DataObject `stg-departures` can be deleted, as it's not needed anymore.

 At the end, your config file should look something like [this](../config-examples/application-part3-download-custom-webservice.conf) and the CustomWebserviceDataObject code like [this](../config-examples/CustomWebserviceDataObject-1.scala).
+Note that since we changed the file format to delta lake, your new `download-deduplicate-departures` feed now needs the metastore that you setup in part 2.
+Therefore, you need to make sure that polynote and the metastore are running as shown in [the first step of part 2](../part-2/delta-lake-format).
+Then, you need to delete the files in the data folder and then run the following command in another terminal:

+    mkdir -f data
+    docker run --rm -v ${PWD}/data:/mnt/data -v ${PWD}/target:/mnt/lib -v ${PWD}/config:/mnt/config --network getting-started_default sdl-spark:latest --config /mnt/config --feed-sel ids:download-deduplicate-departures